 Our planet can survive without us but we will not survive without it.
 Now that global ecology (and our catastrophic role in it) is well understood, it is very clear that current patterns of human behaviour and consumption have severely damaged our planet's ecosystem.

 9. This globally dire situation is not new.
-Just as Chief Seattle warned us about exactly this.
+For example, Chief Seattle warned -

-, in more recent history this type of irresponsibilty has become globally pervasive.
+in 1854 - about the consequences of the 'white man's' activities across north America.
+Since Chief Seattle's time this type of irresponsibilty has become globally pervasive.
 Just one example : The catastrophe at Bhopal in India in 1984 was one of the worst industrial disasters in history and its effects continue until today.
 Bhopal illustrates how governmental and corporate irresponsibility has led to thousands of cases of environmental degradation around the world.
 This short video about Bhopal by the art group 'The Yes Men'

 exposes some of the enduring issues which now connect the different types of pervasive irresponsibility.
 Yes, it is all connected !